WordPress/gutenberg/packages/fields/README.md

 # Fields

-This package includes a set of field controls for the DataView library, designed for creating and managing data display elements within WordPress.
+This package provides core elements for the DataView library, designed to simplify the creation and management of data display elements in WordPress.

 ## Installation